zuckung/endless-sky-plugins/myplugins/show.reputation/README.md

 <br>
 Enables a job on every planet's job board, that shows the reputation values.<br>
 <br>
-Accept the job, start, land again, and the reputations conversation pops up.
+Accept the job and the reputations conversation pops up.
 Then you can choose between viewing the 35 most useful or all.<br>
 <br>
 <br>
 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/myplugins/show.reputation/screenshot.jpg' width='100'>